ondat/documentation/docs/concepts/compression.md

 ## Overview

-> 💡 This feature is disabled by default in in release `v2.2.0` or greater.
+> 💡 This feature is disabled by default in release `v2.2.0` or greater.

 ### Data Compression